thejobbitt/gaggiuino-build/3d prints/Prog Backpack/readme.md

 ## Programming Backpack
-Still a bit of a work in progress, the scrren plug CAD could use some work.
+Still a bit of a work in progress, the screen plug CAD could use some work.
 Special thanks to polygonfuture for the inspiration.
 ### Goals of this mod
 - Make the Blackpill easier to program with USB C
 - No custom dongles need to program aka onboard ST Link